-SRZ attracts associates who are social and hardworking, and the firm is a great fit for those interested in the financial services industry.
-The firm has a history of taking on high-profile pro bono matters and hasn’t wavered in this commitment.
-Schulte Roth & Zabel today primarily advises clients in the financial services industry, with a particular emphasis on representing investment management firms.
-Relatively narrow in practice scope by BigLaw standards, SRZ trains its focus on investment mana...
+SRZ attracts associates who are social and hardworking, and it is a great fit for those interested in the financial services industry.
+The firm has a history of taking on high-profile pro bono matters and hasn’t wavered in its pro bono commitment.

 Total No. Attorneys (2021)

 No. of Partners Named (2022)

 No. of Summer Associates (2022)